Full-Service Leak Locator, Repair, and Restoration Team

 Areas in Your Swimming Pool Prone To Leaks

-POOL LIGHT: Leaks found in or around the pool light are most commonly either in the conduit line that the light cord is run through, or in the plaster and gunite surrounding the light.
+- POOL LIGHT: Leaks found in or around the pool light are most commonly either in the conduit line that the light cord is run through or in the plaster and gunite surrounding the light.

-CRACKS IN THE POOL SURFACE: Many are simply cosmetic in nature, but often they belie a more serious problem.
+- CRACKS IN THE POOL SURFACE: Many are simply cosmetic in nature, but often they lead to a more serious problem.
 Cracks can develop in the concrete that lies beneath the pool’s finished surface due to settling, ground shifting, and erosion or as a result of being drained and exposed to the elements for too long a period of time.
 All cracks in a swimming pool surface should be checked out thoroughly by a trained professional.